rishabsinghh/DeepRunnerAi/README.md

 3. **Daily Agent**: Automatically analyzes contracts for expirations and conflicts
 4. **Similarity Detection**: Uses TF-IDF and cosine similarity for document comparison
 5. **Web Interface**: Provides interactive access to all system features
+6. **MCP Integration**: Enables AI agents to interact with all system components through standardized tools

 ## 🔧 Configuration